-The handyguys built a simple garden trellis of their own design and decided to make plans available to anyone who wants them.
-Feel free to download the .pdf and pass it around to whoever may want it.
+The Handyguys built a simple garden trellis of their own design and decided to make plans available to anyone who wants them.
+Feel free to download the .pdf Trellis Plans and pass it around to whoever may want it.
 Listen to the podcast for details on the design and construction.
 The trellis only uses one board and some screws.
 It will only take an hour or two to build.

 Before the Handyguys get too deep into the trellis project they answer some listener questions.

 First up is a question from Rob – Rob wants to remove a support pole from his basement.
 Don’t do it Rob.
 We share some tips for incorporating it in your design.

 Second is a question from Roger about a white gritty substance in his hot water.
 Listen to the podcast for some suggestions.
 Its likely time for a new heater for Roger.
 Roger may find other useful information in our podcast entitled The Cold Water Heater

 Third is a question from Tilo – Tilo is stuck as to how to run crown moulding around a window that goes up to the ceiling.
 The Handyguys recommend building a valance.
 We discussed nail guns and compressors in our episode entitled Compress It!
 Tilo, you may want to also give that a listen.
 A nail gun will make your project a lot easier.

 Lastly listener Calster wants to know if they could glue a medicine cabinet to a large mirror in a bathroom.
 The Handyguys discuss some options but ultimately recommend removing the mirror.
 We will be talking about some new glues in an episode in a few weeks.But not likely something that will help Calister.